kubermatic-labs/gman/README.md

 - groups config file, specified by flag `-groups-config <value.yaml>`
 - organizational units config file, specified by flag `-orgunits-config <value.yaml>`

-Splitting the configuration allows as well to use *Gman* to manage only users, groups or organizational units, depending on the need.
+Splitting the configuration allows as well to use *GMan* to manage only users, groups or organizational units, depending on the need.

 ## Usage

-After the completion of the steps above, *Gman* can perform for you:
+After the completion of the steps above, *GMan* can perform for you:

 1. [exporting](#exporting) existing users in the domain;
 2. [validating](#validating) the config file;